Settings Popup Window

 These parameters control a capability in the planner to model what would happen if you return to work when a dramatic drop in your portfolio’s value occurs.
 Some research indicates that returning to work for a few years following extended periods of portfolio under performance can have a big impact on your retirement plan’s chances for success.
 To activate this capability, click on the checkbox.
 The Portfolio Value Trigger is a threshold value that controls when the back-to-work scenario is invoked.
 In any year following retirement, if the portfolio value falls below this percentage of its value at retirement start, withdrawals from the portfolio are suspended for the number of years specified in the Return to work duration setting.
 Next, there’s a Max age to work setting to limit the age you might have to work until.
 The results table at the bottom of the main display shows the probability of having to return to work based on this capability.

-There are two caveats about how this back-to-work feature works.
-The first is that only one back-to-work event will occur in each simulation iteration (for the duration you specify) no matter how many times the portfolio dips below the threshold.
-The second caveat is that if the back-to-work portfolio threshold is crossed in a year when your age + the back-to-work duration is greater than the Max age to work, the back-to-work logic will not be invoked.
+There are three caveats about how this back-to-work feature works.
+The first is that the back to work logic assumes that returning to work will cover all of your expenses during the years worked.
+Portfolio withdrawals during the back to work period are fully suspended.
+The second caveat is that only one back-to-work event will occur in each simulation iteration (for the duration you specify) no matter how many times the portfolio dips below the threshold.
+The final caveat is that if the back-to-work portfolio threshold is crossed in a year when your age + the back-to-work duration is greater than the Max age to work, the back-to-work logic will not be invoked.

 Portfolio withdrawal order and RMD’s